samik1234/samik1234/README.md

-# Hi there, I'm Samiksha Wankhade! 👋
+# Hi there, I'm Samiksha! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in software development, open-source projects, and continuous learning.
 Here's a little bit about me: